 How Much Does A Bridge Cost?

 Fortunately, Excel Bridge provides the design, fabrication, and delivery which takes all those tasks off your plate.
-Because we design and build bridges all day and every day, our experience and efficiencies can often reduce your total costs by up to 2/3.
+Because we design and build bridges all day and every day, our experience and efficiencies can often reduce your total costs significantly.

 Including Excel’s steel truss bridges in your project can mean clearing much longer spans than most other bridging options allow, virtually eliminating the need for piers.
 This can save a lot of time and headaches with being able to span areas that other owners or agencies may control.